REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 “Wade, he can’t manage.
 He needs your help.”

-But, again, I chicken out, “I’m afraid I’ll hurt you.
-I’ve never done this before!”
-I duck into the hallway, intending to shanghai Nurse Wade.
-He’s MIA.
+I chickened out, defending my position.
+“I’m afraid I’ll hurt you.
+I’ve never done this before.”
+I ducked into the hallway, intending to shanghai Nurse Wade, who was MIA.

-I re-glove and swiftly enter the bathroom.
-I’m in the zone!
-I take the tube from Gene’s gloved hand.
-We go over the game plan.
-And…ACTION!
-Gene arises, bends over, steadying himself on the handicap rail.
-I insert the thin plastic tube into the appropriate orifice adjacent to purple orbs.
+I gloved up and swiftly entered the bathroom like a pro.
+Gene passed me the tube.
+We discussed the game plan.
+And...ACTION.
+Gene arose, bent over, steadying himself on the handicap rail.
+I inserted the thin plastic tube into the appropriate orifice adjacent to purple orbs.
 Purple?
 Is that normal?

 “Can you feel it?